 The best way to get through the campaign is to level up your soldiers well enough to hold their own without losing rookie soldiers left and right.
 It is imperative to have a well-balanced team as well as a backup team for when mistakes happen.
 If you are sending rookies in later missions, you will see plenty of soldiers being one-shotted.

 The randomly generated levels portray a bleak and helpless world, with the battles taken place across cities, towns, forests and desserts.
 The computer will have the occasional pathing issue as well as line of sight issues will occur.
 Clear open shots will insist you do not have line of sight and flying aliens have a tendency to wrap around the maps.

 The multiplayer contains a deathmatch mode where two players face off commanding soldiers or aliens with a set amount of skill points for customization.
 There isn’t any form of ranking system, but it is still fun to play a couple matches with a friend and seeing how they fair against a group of Chryssalids and Thin Men.

 The tense moments of not knowing where and when you will encounter groups of aliens elevates Enemy Unknown into one of the most intense turn-based titles ever created.
-I have never before wanted to save after every turn due to the risk of losing a high-level member of my squad or even the entire squad.Note: The XCOM: Enemy Unknown review was written based on the Xbox 360 version of the game provided to us.
+I have never before wanted to save after every turn due to the risk of losing a high-level member of my squad or even the entire squad.Note: XCOM: Enemy Unknown was reviewed on Xbox 360.
+A physical copy of the game provided by the publisher.